youndoldman/DietitianHelp/README.md

 # README

 Training ground to learn web development.
-Not intended por professional use.

-* No new users allowed...
-Please use "iamaguest" "samplepassw0rd" (prepopulated on page load, go ahead and click login)
+* No new users permitted yet.

 ----------